ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-compile.md

 mbed compile -c
 ```

-### Flash and monitor the target with the built program
+### Flash the built program and monitor the target

-You can flash a connected target with the built program by adding the `-f/--flash` argument:
+You can flash the built program to the connected target by adding the `-f/--flash` argument to the `compile` command:

 ```
 mbed compile -f